George Pataki: 2016 presidential campaign

 In early 2015, Pataki started exploring a candidacy for the 2016 Republican presidential nomination; On May 28, 2015, Pataki formally announced his campaign for the 2016 Republican nomination.
 He had previously considered running in 2008 and in 2012, but had decided against it.

 Pataki's candidacy was considered a long-shot because of his age, because he had not run for office since 2002, and because of his liberal stances on abortion, gun control and environmental protection.
 Pataki received the endorsements of two New Hampshire State Senators: John Reagan and Nancy Stiles.

 Pataki's run failed to gain traction.
 He failed to make the main stage in the candidate debates, being relegated to the undercard debates or being excluded altogether.
 His national poll numbers stayed in the one percent range.
 Pataki did not file to be on the primary ballot in multiple states and missed the filing deadlines for Alabama, Arkansas, Idaho, Ohio, Oklahoma, Texas, Utah, and Virginia.
 On December 29, 2015, Pataki ended his campaign before the Republican presidential primaries had begun.
 He endorsed Florida Senator Marco Rubio on January 26, 2016 and went on to endorse Ohio Governor John Kasich after Rubio suspended his campaign.

 After video footage of eventual nominee Donald Trump making lewd comments about women emerged on October 7, 2016, Pataki described the Republican nominee's candidacy as "a poisonous mix of bigotry & ignorance."
 Pataki also called upon Trump to step down as the Republican nominee.

-2020 presidential campaign
+2020 presidential election

-In 2020, he declined to endorse Trump for re-election.
+In 2020, he declined to endorse Donald Trump for re-election.
 He stopped short of endorsing Joe Biden, citing disagreements with foreign policy relating to U.S.-China relations.
-Pataki opposed efforts to decertify the election results, denouncing senator Tom Cotton.
+Pataki opposed efforts to decertify the election results.

+2022 New York gubernatorial election

+In September 2022, Pataki endorsed Republican candidate Lee Zeldin for Governor of New York, against incumbent Democrat Kathy Hochul.
+Zeldin went on to lose the election by 6.4%, the closest margin since Pataki's 1994 win.